 The future of security is intelligent too – AI in cybersecurity

 We won’t cover all the other innovation accelerators except one: next generation security.

 Do you remember that cybersecurity was – and often still is – seen as a range of “defensive” solutions and approaches (from strategies to technologies such as firewalls and anti-virus apps)?
 Well, that is changing.

 Security is becoming more holistic, also looking at the human aspect and all elements in a changing security perimeter.
 But most of all: security is becoming more pro-active and technologies to predict cyberattacks before they even happen are in high demand.
-What do they use: indeed, artificial intelligence, not in the ‘big overlapping’ AI sense but in detecting patterns in data and acting upon this data.
+What do they use: indeed, artificial intelligence, not in the ‘big overlapping’ AI sense but in detecting patterns in data (and thus potential attacks) and acting upon this data.
 AI, however, is also a security concerns.
 In high-profile attacks in an industrial context AI patterns were found in the malware.
 When deep learning comes in here, that’s a pretty scary place to be.

-Cognitive and the age of data and analytics
+Cognitive and artificial intelligence in the age of data and analytics

 We already mentioned Big Data in that context: ever more unstructured data.
 The solution: AI.
 Moreover Big Data as such isn’t the crux of the matter.
 For years we know that most of all Big Data Analytics matter.
 Turning data into outcomes knowledge, actions, insights etc. That analytics part is so important that IDC has called the Big Data pillar the Big Data/Analytics pillar.
 What is needed for these analytics?
 Indeed, again AI techniques.
 In fact, analytics is also what so-called cognitive systems are all about in a very high degree.

 AI/cognitive and unstructured data/content